 Customers' deposits represent reservation fees and initial collections received from the customers before the two parties enter into a sales agreement for the sale transaction.
-These were payments from buyers which had not reached the minimum required percentage.
-When the level of required percentage or threshold to qualify for revenue recognition is reached by the buyer, these deposits and down payments will be recognized as revenue and will be applied against the installment contract receivables balance.
+These are collections from buyers which have not yet reached the minimum required percentage.
+When the level of required percentage or threshold to qualify for revenue recognition is reached by the buyer, these deposits and down payments will be recognized as revenue and will be applied against the installment contract receivables.

-As at December 31, 2019 and 2018, outstanding balance of the customers' deposits amounted to ₱2,901,678 and ₱5,759,604, respectively.
+As at December 31, 2020 and 2019, outstanding balance of the customers' deposits amounted to ₱4,828,637 and ₱2,901,678, respectively.